Vj-Ydv/Note_app/README.md

 npm install
 ```

-Then Create a config.env file if not present, and create PORT and MONGO_URI Variable within that file and specify Values of these files.
+Then Create a config.env file (if not already present), and create PORT and MONGO_URI Variable within that file and specify Values of these files.
 example:
 MONGO_URI variable looks like,
 MONGO_URI=mongodb+srv://username:password@cluster0.p4bna.mongodb.net/DatabaseName?retryWrites=true&w=majority